Home Hill Powerhouse: History

 Local management of the irrigation scheme increased confidence.
 The Board met the interest bill on the reduced capital as well as redemption on the loan, besides setting aside annually as required under the Water Act for renewals and extensions.
 By June 1935 it was comfortably in surplus.
 The supply of power to Home Hill increased year by year, and despite a reduction in charges, remained profitable.

 During the Second World War the rapid deployment of troops to North Queensland overtaxed the Townsville Power Station and new generating equipment was almost impossible to obtain.
 As its peak demand was at night, and Home Hill's by day, the Inkerman Irrigation Board agreed to supply electricity to Townsville.
-FA Rocketts and Son completed the Home Hill-Townsville link in July 1944.
+FA Rockets and Son completed the Home Hill-Townsville link in July 1944.
 After technical problems were overcome, the first current was fed to Townsville on 5 August 1944.
 Home Hill's surplus power was insufficient, and an extra diesel plant was installed at Townsville, but the sale of power boosted the Irrigation Board's finances.